Our curriculum is our aspiration for our children.

 We have high expectations of all our children enabling each and every one of them to reach their full potential.

-We will enable our children to gain a deeper understanding of our topics by inspiring learning and providing challenge.
+We will enable our children to gain a deeper understanding of each subject within the Primary National Curriculum by inspiring learning and providing challenge.

 Our children will enjoy learning and will become experiential and active learners.